PieterMostert/LIPGLOSS-CALC/README.md

 # LIPGLOSS-CALC
-The computational core of LIPGLOSS
+The computational core of LIPGLOSS.
+This is an older version.
+I've rearranged things in the LIPGLOSS repo, but it needs more work.

 Run calculations.py to define the calc_restrictions function.
 This defines the demo inputs demo_res_bounds, demo_ingredients and demo_other.
 Running calc_restrictions(demo_res_bounds, demo_ingredients, demo_other) in the shell should print the following output (after an irrelevant warning):